Gary Ferland: Personal life

 Ferland was the son of Andrew Joseph Ferland, a career officer in the United States Air Force, and Ida Marie Schneemann.
 He was raised in Washington D.C., the Panama Canal Zone, Alaska, Florida, and Texas, where he received a BS in Physics with Special Honors in 1972 at the University of Texas.

-He married Ann Elizabeth Clemmens (1952-) in 1983.
-They have two children, Peter Andrew (1987-) and Elizabeth Marie (1989-).
+He married Ann Elizabeth Clemmens (1952–) in 1983.
+They have two children.